1-dayclair/Day_SInclair_SBA/README.md

 The following program is a language based playground brandishing language's elusive capabilities.
-This program is concerns a skill based assesment.
+This program concerns a skill based assesment.
 _Day